 So, where do schools go from here?

 If the school had or has a policy to use the assumption method for the entire payment period or period of enrollment, the school needs to look back and ensure it has applied the R2T4 waiver for all students who withdrew from the entire payment period or period of enrollment.
-For example, if the school applied the assumption method to the entire spring 2020 term, it must apply the R2T4 waiver to all students who withdrew during the spring term.
+For example, if the school applied the assumption method to the entire spring 2020 term, it must apply the R2T4 waiver to all students who withdrew from impacted programs during the spring term.

 If the school had or has a policy to use the assumption method after a certain date during an affected payment period/period of enrollment within the covered period, the school needs to look back and ensure it has applied the R2T4 waiver for all students who withdrew after the school's implementation date.
 For example, if the school chose to apply the assumption method only after February 1, 2020, the school needs to apply the R2T4 waiver to all students who withdrew after February 1.
 The school also needs to go back and check to see if it already has documentation that a student's withdrawal was COVID-related before February 1.
 If so, it must apply the R2T4 waiver even now.
 See AskRegs Q&A, How Do We Implement the R2T4 Waiver If We Are Re-Disbursing Aid We Already Returned Under the R2T4 Calculation?